Azure/azure-rest-api-specs/specification/security/resource-manager/readme.java.md

     set:
       type: object
       description: 'Describes an Azure resource with location'
-      properties:
-        location:
-          readOnly: true
-          type: string
-          description: 'Location where the resource is stored'
-    reason: discriminator property is required to be defined in the type
+    reason: discriminator property is required to be defined in the model
   - from: externalSecuritySolutions.json
     where: $.definitions.ExternalSecuritySolution.properties
     set: